MicrosoftDocs/dynamics-365-project-operations/articles/expense/set-up-mileage.md

 ms.author: suvaidya
 ---

-# Set up Mileage using Mileage Rate Tiers
+# Setting up mileage using mileage rate tiers

 _**Applies To:** Project Operations for resource/non-stocked based scenarios_

-When the employee reports expenses with "mileage" expense category, the amount for that expense line is calculated according to the “rate per mileage” amount.
-The “rate per mileage” is determined using mileage tiers setup or standard rate of mileage when the mileage rate tiers are not defined.
+When an expense is reported and the selected expense category is **Mileage**, the amount for that expense line is calculated according to the *rate per mileage* amount.
+This amount is determined by using defined mileage tiers or, if no mileage rate tiers are setup, by following a standard rate of mileage.

-Mileage Rate tiers can be set up from **Expense Management >Setup >General >Expense Categories >Mileage >Category SetUp**
+Mileage rate tiers can be set up by going to, **Expense Management** > **Setup** > **General** > **Expense categories** > **Mileage** > **Category setup**.

-In  the Dynamics 365 Finance version 10.0.18 (PU42) the design of Mileage tier setup has been modified to better reflect customer needs .
-Please review recommendations to proceed once you upgrade to 10.0.18 (PU 42) version.
+In version 10.0.18 of Dynamics 365 Finance, mileage rate tier setup has been updated for a better experience.
+After you upgrade to 10.0.18, review the recommendations to proceed.

-**Setting up Mileage rate Tiers**

-The difference between old and the new design of Mileage rate tiers is in Quantity field processing.
-Before 10.0.18 the Quantity field was considered as *lower limit* - when accumulation crosses that Quantity – the corresponding rate was used.

-From 10.0.18 onwards, the Quantity field is considered as the *upper limit* – and corresponding rate is used when mileage accumulation is lesser than that defined in the Quantity field.
+The new design of mileage rate tiers impacts how the value in the **Quantity** field is processed.
+Prior to the release of 10.0.18, the value in the **Quantity** field was considered to be the lower limit.
+When accumulation crossed that value, the corresponding rate was used.
+As of 10.0.18, the value in the **Quantity** field is considered the upper limit.
+The corresponding rate is used when mileage accumulation is less than the value in the **Quantity** field.
 The new model for mileage tiers helps with consistency across mileage tiers and better usability.

 All approved expense reports will be recalculated during posting according to the new design.

-## Example below
+## Example

+### Prior to 10.0.18
-The Quantity field represents lower limit of mileage.
-If accumulated miles/kilometers for a user crosses quantity in the field - the related rate is used.
-If there's no line with Zero quantity - system will use 'Standard rate of mileage' from Expense management setup.
+The **Quantity** field represents the lower mileage limit and currently has a value of zero (0).
+If a user's accumulated miles or kilometers crosses the value in the field, the related rate is used.
+If there's no line with zero quantity, the system uses the standard rate of mileage that is defined in Expense management.

+After the expense report is posted, the two mileage lines would be: 1000 (rate 0.45) +  500 (rate 0.25) = 575

+### After 10.0.18
+In 10.0.18, the **Quantity** field represents the upper limit of the tier.
+If all upper limits are exceeded, the system uses the standard rate of mileage that is defined in Expense management.

+To correctly calculate the same scenario, the tier set up must be changed.
+If an employee exceeds the total quantity of miles or kilometers (999,999,999.00), the system will use rate from 'Standard rate of mileage' from Expense management parameters.

 Expense report after posting with 2 lines - 1000 (rate 0.45) +  500 (rate 0.25) = 575

-In 10.0.18 ,the Quantity field represents the upper limit of the tier.
-If all upper limits are exceeded, system will use 'Standard rate of mileage setup' from Expense management parameters.

-To correctly calculate the same scenario, the tier set up needs to change as below:
-If any employee exceeds total quantity of miles/kilometers 999 999 999.00 - system will use rate from 'Standard rate of mileage' from Expense management parameters.

-Expense report after posting with 2 lines - 1000 (rate 0.45) +  500 (rate 0.25) = 575

-## Enabling the new design
+## Enable the new feature

+The **Mileage amount calculation for multiple mileage tiers with same rate** feature addresses fixes and improvements for mileage rate calculation.
+Complete the following steps to enable this feature.

+1. Go to **Workspaces** > **Feature Management**.
+2. In the list, locate and select **Mileage amount calculation for multiple mileage tiers with same rate**, and then select **Enable now**.

+Set up the new tiers after you upgrade to 10.0.18 to reflect the new design of the mileage tiers setup.

 The **Mileage amount calculation for multiple mileage tiers with same rate** feature addresses key bug fixes and improvements for mileage rate calculation [refer KB: 4580513]

-To enable this feature, go to **Workspaces > Feature Management**, select **Mileage amount calculation for multiple mileage tiers with same rate**, and then select **Enable now**.
-It is necessary to setup the new tiers after upgrading to 10.0.18 to reflect new design of Mileage tiers setup.

 [!INCLUDE[footer-include](../includes/footer-banner.md)]